tlienart/JuDocExample/src/index.md

 For instance, you could want a blue background behind some text.

 @@colbox-blue
-Here we go! (this is styled in the css sheet with name "colbox-yellow").
+Here we go! (this is styled in the css sheet with name "colbox-blue").
 @@

 This is just a `<div>` so you can put this wherever you like and locally style your text.